 At the end of the course, students will be able to:

-understand the complexity of everyday language use from a sociolinguistic, cultural, and communicative perspective;
+describe the complexity of linguistic diversity and everyday language use from a sociolinguistic, cultural, and communicative perspective;

 Mode of instruction

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.